Bayt-al-Hikmah/FastifyJs/Workshop4/Workshop4.md

 Storing passwords in plain text is a significant security risk, as unauthorized access to our database could expose them.
 Instead, we’ll hash passwords using a one-way function, ensuring that even we, as developers, cannot reverse them.
 When a user logs in, we hash their input and compare it to the stored hash.
 If they match, the login is successful.

-We’ll use the bcrypt library, which provides:
+We’ll use the argon2 library, which provides:

 - fastify.argon2.hash(password): Generates a secure hash for a password.
 - fastify.argon2.verify(hash, password): Verifies if a provided password matches the stored hash.